2019-2020 Westlake High School Speech and Debate Team Student Handbook

 Florida Blue Key (Oct.
 30-Nov.
 5) – After school practice for those attending Blue Key on Monday, Tuesday and Wednesday from 4:15-7:30pm.
 We will be flying out of Austin on Thursday morning (very early).
 No after school practice on Thursday, Oct.
 31st or Friday, Nov.
 1st.
 Students not attending Apple Valley need only attend 1 ½ hours of after school practice.

 The Glenbrooks (Nov.
 21-26) – After school practice for those attending Glenbrooks on Monday, Tuesday and Wednesday from 4:15-7:30pm.
 We will be flying out of Austin on Thursday morning (very early).
 No after school practice on Thursday, Nov.
-21st, Friday, Nov.
-22nd, Monday, Nov.
-25th, or Tuesday, Nov.
-26th.
-During the first week of Glenbrooks (Mon.-Wed.), students not attending Glenbrooks need only attend 1 ½ hours of after school practice.
-During the second week, students need not attend after school practice.
+21st and Friday, Nov.
+22nd.
+During the week of Glenbrooks (Mon.-Wed.), students not attending Glenbrooks need only attend 1 ½ hours of after school practice.

 UT Austin (Dec.
 6,7,8) – For students attending UT Austin, you should plan on staying every day (Mon.-Thurs.) of the week to practice.
 However, if you are not able to stay all four days, you must choose three of the following four days on which to stay for after school practice from 4:20-6:30pm - Monday, Tuesday, Wednesday, or Thursday.
 No after school practice on Friday, Dec.
 6th.
 Obviously, if you are able to stay all four days, that is better, and you will definitely be better prepared and more confident during the tournament.
 So, students attending the UT Austin tournament must stay at least a total of 6 1/2 hours to prepare for the UT tournament.